seal-research/OmniCode/README.md

 ```
 Should be saved in a json format and can replace gold in the example call above.

+### LLM API Key

+You can generate a free API key for the Gemini LLM by following the instructions at https://ai.google.dev/gemini-api/docs/api-key.
+This key is required to run the evaluation tasks that involve LLMs.
+Note that the free tier has rate limits, so don't run too many tasks in parallel.

 ### Running SWE-AGENT

 We have configured a basic swe-agent implementation to test on our repository.